bobbygrdn/JavaScript-Study-Sessions/studyGuides/DOM.md

 ourDiv.classList.remove('darkMode')

 console.log(ourDiv); -> This will return a statement that looks like this:
-<div class="second">I see the light!!</div>
+<div class="second">Going Dark!!</div>
-// Notice how the class name DarkMode has been removed and the text has updated as well
+// Notice how the class name DarkMode has been removed

 element.classList.replace(CLASSNAME, ANOTHERCLASSNAME)